Alfalfa During Breastfeeding: Safety, Benefits, And Side Effects

 1. Photosensitivity: Large doses of alfalfa might also increase your sensitivity to sunlight.
 If you are already sensitive and taking medicine for the same, then alfalfa can aggravate the possibility of sunburn or rashes.

-1. Autoimmune disorders: Alfalfa can cause immune system stimulation, which increases the risk of developing autoimmune diseases, such as lupusiXA condition in which the immune system attacks its tissues, causing inflammation. and multiple sclerosisiXA disorder of the central nervous system that causes problems of speech, coordination, and vision, numbness, and walking difficulties.
+1. Autoimmune disorders: Alfalfa can cause immune system stimulation, which increases the risk of developing autoimmune diseases, such as lupusiA condition in which the immune system attacks its tissues, causing inflammation. and multiple sclerosisiA disorder of the central nervous system that causes problems of speech, coordination, and vision, numbness, and walking difficulties.
 (9).
 If you have an autoimmune disorder, then avoid alfalfa unless recommended by a doctor.

-1. Hormonal disorders: Estrogenic isoflavonoidsiXA type of polyphenol contained in legumes, with structural similarity to estrogen hormones and can increase the blood estrogen levels. present in alfalfa might have the same effects as the estrogen, a female hormone.
+1. Hormonal disorders: Estrogenic isoflavonoidsiA type of polyphenol contained in legumes, with structural similarity to estrogen hormones and can increase the blood estrogen levels. present in alfalfa might have the same effects as the estrogen, a female hormone.
 Therefore, the use of the herb should be avoided if you have hormonal disorders or conditions, such as cancer.

 If your doctor gives you the go-ahead to consume alfalfa, then you can consider exploring all the ways in which you can add the herb in your diet.